Michigan State Asylum

 The large hospital complex in Nankin Township called Eloise was not a Michigan State Asylum.
 It was founded as a poor house and farm in 1839 and grew into a large hospital complex.
 At one time there was a T.B.
 Sanitarium on the grounds which was phased out in 1923.
 Wayne County was the only one of Michigan's 83 counties that operated a psychiatric hospital, a general hospital, and an infirmary division all at the same place.

-Michigan's three remaining State-operated in-patient psychiatric facilities were:
+Michigan's four remaining State-operated in-patient psychiatric facilities are: